PiotrekGa/PiotrekGa.github.io/_posts/2019-03-14-Pruned-Cross-Validation.md

 The `pruned-cv` package in version `0.0.1` implements the technique for L1 and L2 regression problems only.

-Please et me know what do you think about the technique and the package!
+Please let me know what do you think about the technique and the package!
 I would really appreciate feedback from you.
 If you wish to help me in package development or are intereseted in research regarding the technique please let me know!